-Christopher Palmer is one of 17 First Fleeters with memorials buried at St. John’s Cemetery, Parramatta.
-Like his brother JOHN PALMER, Christopher arrived in the colony on board the First Fleet ship HMS Sirius (1788).
-Christopher did so as a civilian servant to Andrew Miller and later served as an Able Seaman and Purser.
-A stroke saw Christopher Palmer lose the use of his limbs for the last 12 years of his life, during which his brother JOHN PALMER cared for him.
+CHRISTOPHER PALMER is one of seventeen First Fleeters with memorials buried at St. John’s Cemetery, Parramatta and one of over fifty buried in St. John’s parish overall.
+Like his brother JOHN PALMER, CHRISTOPHER arrived in the colony on board the First Fleet ship HMS Sirius (1788).
+CHRISTOPHER did so as a civilian servant to ANDREW MILLER and later served as an Able Seaman and Purser.
+A stroke saw CHRISTOPHER PALMER lose the use of his limbs for the last twelve years of his life, during which his brother JOHN PALMER cared for him.
 The Palmer brothers now lie in the Palmer and Campbell family burial plot at St. John’s Cemetery, Parramatta.

-- Mollie Gillen, The Founders of Australia: A Biographical Dictionary of the First Fleet, (Sydney: Library of Australian History, 1989).
+- Mollie Gillen, The Founders of Australia: A Biographical Dictionary of the First Fleet, (Sydney: Library of Australian History, 1989), p.
+272.

 # Able Seaman